 4. Keep the meeting short and sweet.
 What’s better than an informative and productive one-hour meeting?
 Mitigate the chance of long meetings by using your agenda to give homeowners a start and end time for the meeting.
 You’ve already made the schedule, so this is only a matter of sticking to your plan!

 5. Keep the goal in mind.
-As you deliberate important community business during the meeting, keep your end goal in mind: as a board member, you are dedicating your time and energy to make the community where you live a better place for everyone.
+As you deliberate important community business during the meeting, keep your end goal in mind: as a board member, you are dedicating your time and energy to making the community where you live a better place for everyone.
 Along with your fellow board members—your team of professionals and experts elected by the membership—you will work to find the solution that’s best for all.
 This is quite a tall order!

 However, with the support and unique perspectives of your team, you can surprise yourself!
 The trick is to give each board member time to express their ideas, and then take parts of everyone’s ideas to create the best solution.
 Listen and learn from each other.
 Remember, it’s not about being right, it’s about doing what’s right.